 - Mop smooth floors (using a damp mop) weekly to control dust

 - Take off shoes when entering the house

-- Pick up loose paint chips carefully with a paper towel and discard in the trash, then wipe the surface clean with a wet paper towel,
+- Pick up loose paint chips carefully with a paper towel and discard them in the trash, then wipe the surface clean with a wet paper towel

 For your child:

-- Have your child’s blood lead level tested at age 1 and 2.
-Children from 3 to 6 years of age should have their blood tested, if they have not been tested before and:
+- Have your child’s blood lead level tested at ages 1 and 2.
+Children from 3 to 6 years of age should have their blood tested if they have not been tested before and:

 - They have a sibling or playmate who has or did have lead poisoning

 - Frequently wash your child’s hands and toys to reduce contact with dust